This Winter's Color Trends Are Filled With Feel-Good Optimism

 Something as simple as a cobalt blue blazer or sunny turtleneck can be a form of feel-good resistance.
 Bright butter yellow is a profound—and psychologically proven—mood-booster that appeared as sunshine suiting in intrecciato leather at Bottega Veneta and party dresses at Versace and Alexander McQueen.
 Winter also welcomes opulent and optimistic jewel tones; some of the season’s most vital include emerald green gowns and sapphire slip dresses that would be instant head-turners at upcoming holiday parties.

 In terms of color, the winter 2025 trends are less about dressing for how you feel and more about how you want to feel.
-By deliberately, perhaps even counterintuitively, choosing joy, you can keep some of the dark at bay.
+You can keep some of the dark at bay by deliberately, perhaps even counterintuitively, choosing joy.

 Sunny Days Ahead